-Plastic packaging - plastic bag - is a significant source of landfill waste and is regularly eaten by numerous marine and land animals, to fatal consequences.
+A significant source of landfill waste, plastics are regularly eaten by marine and land animals.
 Synthetic plastic does not biodegrade.
-It just sits and accumulates in landfills or pollutes the environment.
-Plastics have become a municipal waste nightmare, prompting local governments all over the world to ban the plastics especially single use.
+It accumulates in landfills or pollutes the environment.
+It is a municipal waste nightmare, prompting local governments to ban the plastics especially single use world wide.